 The city of Valletta was designated a UNESCO World Heritage Site in 1980 thanks largely in part to its unique architecture and wonderfully fascinating historical significance.
 Valletta was an area of major conflict in World War II and the remnants of forts and batteries can still be explored today.

 The highlight of any trip to Valletta is watching the Saluting Battery in Upper Barrakka Gardens.
-Twice Daily (Midday and 4pm) throughout January, a cannon is fired across the harbour as a ceremonial welcome to all the boats in the harbour.
+Twice Daily (Midday and 4 pm) throughout January, a cannon is fired across the harbor as a ceremonial welcome to all the boats in the harbor.

 Recommended by Ben from Ticket 4 Two Please